ethereum-optimism/specs/specs/interop.md

 ## The Dependency Set

 The dependency set defines the set of chains that a destination chains allows as source chains.
-Another way of saying it is that the dependency set defines the set of initiating messages that are valid for a relaying message to be included.
-A relaying message MUST have an initiating message that is included in a chain in the dependency set.
+Another way of saying it is that the dependency set defines the set of initiating messages that are valid for an executing message to be included.
+An executing message MUST have an initiating message that is included in a chain in the dependency set.

 The dependency set is defined by chain id.
 Since it is impossible to enforce uniqueness of chain ids, social consensus MUST be used to determine the chain that represents the canonical chain id.
-This particularly impacts the block builder as they SHOULD use the chain id to assist in validation of relaying messages.
+This particularly impacts the block builder as they SHOULD use the chain id to assist in validation of executing messages.

 ### Chain ID